malinovsky239/unity-strategy/README.md

-This demo project features various elements of a real-time strategy.
+This demo project presents various elements of a real-time strategy.
+I created it to experiment with various Unity features.

 You can watch demo video [here](https://youtu.be/JppXaf6VvQA).
 In addition to gameplay, this video contains short explanation of the algorithm behind units' formation change.